Directory of Process Servers for Serving United States District Court Summons and Complaints in all Federal Jurisdictions

 • The location at which the documents were served

-The individual serving the documents must then sign the proof of service affidavit, under penalty of perjury, that he or she did in fact serve the documents as stated in the proof of service.
+The United States District Court Process Server serving the Summons and Complaint must then sign the proof of service affidavit, under penalty of perjury, that he or she did in fact serve the documents as stated in the proof of service.
 While every court has standardized proof of service forms available, and they are easy to use, an affidavit of service may be written or typed out, so long as it includes the required information.

-Proof of Service forms provided by the District court(s) lack some relevant information.
-Though the U.S.D.C.
-Proof does not require, e.g. the actual time the service took place, we provide that information.
-We find the U.S.D.C.
-Proof of Service so deficient, we choose to provide the U.S.D.C A044 Proof of Service AND an A.C.E.
-Proof of Service which provides a wide range of descriptive details and comments when and where applicable.
-A.C.E.
-Proof of Service have been used within the Federal Court System for Twenty years and have always been well received as they meet the mere minimum requirements of the U.S.D.C. court.
+Proof of Service forms provided by the United States District Court lack some relevant information.
+Though the United States District Court Proof does not require, e.g. the actual time the service took place, we provide that information.
+We find the United States District Court Proof of Service so deficient, we suggest use of the United States District Court A044 Proof of Service AND a standard Process Server provided Proof of Service which provides a wide range of descriptive details and comments when and where applicable.
+Process Servers' Proof of Service have been used within the Federal Court System for thirty years and have always been well received as they meet the mere minimum requirements of the United States District Court.